cardinalby/depo/docs/4_runner.md

     <img align="center" src="assets/runner/runner.svg" alt="application graph"/>
 </p>

-The purpose of the application is to receive HTTP requests and process messages from a message queue.
+The **purpose** of the application is to **receive HTTP** requests and **process messages** from a message **queue**.

-You have defined all the components with their dependencies and lifecycle hooks and now what you **want at high level** is to spin up "HTTP Srv" and "Msg Queue Consumer" and make **depo** take care of constructing dependencies and managing their lifecycles for you.
+You have defined all the components with their dependencies and lifecycle hooks.
+Now you want the application to fulfill its purpose.

+🤔 That's the way **depo** encourages you to think: just requre _"HTTP Srv"_ and _"Msg Queue Consumer"_ to be running and make **depo** take care of constructing dependencies and managing their lifecycles for you.

-You need to create a `Runner` in a way similar to other components by requesting these root components:
+You need to create a `Runner` in a way similar to other components by requesting these **root** components:

 ```go